contains the active ingredient isotretinoin

-Breastfeeding must stop before treatment begins.
+You must stop breastfeeding before treatment begins.
 Do not breastfeed while taking ROACCUTANE.

-you have had an allergic reaction to ROACCUTANE, vitamin A, other retinoids or any other ingredients of ROACCUTANE (listed
+3.you have had an allergic reaction to ROACCUTANE, vitamin A, other retinoids or any of the ingredients listed at the end of

 This is a condition caused by an excessive amount of vitamin A in the diet.

 8.the packaging is torn or shows signs of tampering